estrategias-adaptativas/transitional-typology/abstract.md

 urban and architectural patterns throughout periods of industrialization and economic development suggests they respond to both long-lasting housing requirements and piecemeal urban growth.
-This article surveys the persistence of urban and architectural patterns since the mid nineteenth century, showing their resilience in addressing the requirements of modern housing and urbanisation.
-It concludes with a conceptual exercise using these traditional patterns to rehabilitate a contemporary fringe belt.
+This article surveys the persistence of urban and architectural patterns up to the early twentieth century, showing their resilience in addressing the requirements of modern housing and urbanisation.

 **Keywords:** Vernacular architecture, Portugal, Brazil, Procedural typology, Resilience.